terramate-io/terramate-docs/cloud/alerts/index.md

 - All reviewers of the Pull Requests from which the failed deployment originated.
 - The person who triggered the deployment by merging the origin Pull Requests or triggering a local deployment.

-### Unhealthy Deployment

-An unhealthy deployment in Terramate describes a deployment that has a failed health check.
-Alerts for unhealthy deployments will be automatically assigned to several individuals:

-- Author of the Pull Requests from which the failed deployment originated.
-- All reviewers of the Pull Requests from which the failed deployment originated.
-- The person who triggered the deployment by merging the origin Pull Requests or triggering a local deployment.

 ### Detected Drift

 A detected drift in Terramate describes a stack that has drifted.